tessercat/pbx-docs/client/notes.md

 - Creates a PeersPanel object
   to manage and display known peers.
-- Creates an OfferDialog object to manage and display the status of a peer's Connection offer.
+- Creates an OfferDialog object to manage and display a single Connection offer.
 - Creates an OffersDialog object to manage and display offers received from other peers.